 6.5.7.3 Security Constrained Economic Dispatch

 (1) The SCED process is designed to simultaneously manage energy, Ancillary Services, the system power balance and network congestion through Resource Base Points, Ancillary Service awards, and the calculation of LMPs and Real-Time MCPCs approximately every five minutes, or more frequently if necessary.
 The SCED process uses a two-step methodology that applies mitigation to offers for energy prospectively to resolve Non-Competitive Constraints for the current Operating Hour.
 The SCED process evaluates Energy Offer Curves, Energy Bid/Offer Curves, Ancillary Service Offers, Output Schedules, and RTM Energy Bids to determine Resource Dispatch Instructions and Ancillary Service awards by maximizing bid-based revenues minus offer-based costs, subject to power balance, Ancillary Service Demand Curves (ASDCs), and network constraints.
 The SCED process uses the Resource Status provided by SCADA telemetry under Section 6.5.5.2, Operational Data Requirements, and validated by the Real-Time Sequence, instead of the Resource Status provided by the COP.
 In addition, the SCED process accounts for each ESR’s State of Charge (SOC) and SOC operating limits.
 This is to ensure that the SCED process will issue ESR Base Points and Ancillary Services that are feasible taking into account SCED duration requirements for energy and Ancillary Services and also that do not violate the ESR’s Minimum State of Charge (MinSOC) and Maximum State of Charge (MaxSOC) limits.
+The SCED process involves executing the SCED Dispatch Run and, when reliability deployments are in effect, additionally executing the SCED Pricing Run.

+(a) SCED Dispatch Run:

+(i) Execute the two-step SCED methodology described in this section which does not consider the impact of reliability deployments.

+(ii) The binding Base Points and binding Ancillary Service Awards are always from the SCED Dispatch Run.
+These binding Base Points and Ancillary Service Awards are from the second step in the two-step SCED process of the SCED Dispatch Run as described in paragraph (14)(b) of Section 6.5.7.3, Security Constrained Economic Dispatch.

+(iii) The SCED Dispatch Run Real-Time LMPs and Real-Time Ancillary Service MCPCs are binding when there are no reliability deployments in effect.
+When no reliability deployments are in effect, these binding prices for energy and each Ancillary Service (LMP and Ancillary Service MCPCs) are issued from the second step in the two-step SCED process described in paragraph (14)(b) of Section 6.5.7.3.

+(b) SCED Pricing Run:

+(i) Execute the two-step SCED methodology described in this section which considers the impact of reliability deployments as described in Section 6.5.7.3.1, SCED Pricing Run.

+(ii) The SCED Pricing Run Step 2 Real-Time LMPs and Real-Time Ancillary Service MCPCs are binding when reliability deployments are in effect.